 “Now he isn’t happy because someone tried on his shoes.”

 “Huh?
-Finzi says they squeak.
+Roland says they squeak.
 They agree to take a look at them.
-One of their people tries them on.
+It makes sense for one of their people to try them on.
 Do they squeak?”

 “They said no.”

 Tina jumped in.
 “Shoes fit everyone differently.
-Maybe these ones squeak only when Finzi wears them.”
+Maybe these ones squeak only when Roland wears them.”

 Jimmy said, “It’s way beyond squeaking now.
-He demands a full refund and damages for emotional harm because someone else put them on.”
+He demands a full refund and damages for infliction of emotional distress because someone else put them on.”